joelgarzatx/resume/README.md

 Appointed to direct and lead a team during a multi-site customer workstation refresh project to replace 1500 laptops, perform software upgrades on 2000 systems, at 90+ US locations in 16 weeks.
 Worked with client IT team to develop procedures and documentation.
 Compiled and delivered status reports to client.

 _Site Technical Lead_, August 1997 - July 2000
 Led customer site deskside support team for 1800 seats.
 Handled third-level support, escalations, special projects and executive support.
 Created a web-based personnel availability and tracking system, improving SLA attainment, and enabling multi-site consolidation of queue management staff.
-Recognized for managing high-visibility project, leading a technical team of 20+ employees to complete a 500+ workstation move and refresh within a three-day weekend.
+Recognized for managing high-visibility project, leading a technical team of 20+ employees to complete a 500+ workstation move and refresh over a three-day weekend.

 _Customer Support Representative_, May 1996 - August 1997
 Performed problem resolution and deskside support.
 Created web-hosted digital-paging interface, reducing infrastructure costs and improving ticket time-to-respond metrics.
 Assisted team lead with status and financial reporting.